 Scheme of Work

 Key stage 3 is an exciting time for students starting at Maidstone Grammar School.
-Year 7 start with a challenging and invigorating unit of work on the classic text Lord of the Flies.
-All the texts that the students study are linked to the GCSE exam syllabus and students develop key high level skills such as learning how to find and analyse effective quotations, evaluating key scenes and chapters and analysing and exploring key characters.
-Students undertake a wide range of creative writing tasks as well as GCSE – style mini essays on character or themes in the text they have been studying.
-There are also lots of opportunities for students to engage in group work, creative display projects and high level spoken presentations to the rest of the class.
+Year 7 start with a challenging and invigorating unit of work on poetry, focusing on war poems such as: Dulce Et Decorum Est and Futility by Wilfred Owen.
+All the texts that the student's study are linked to the GCSE exam syllabus and students develop key high-level skills such as learning how to find and analyse effective quotations, evaluating key scenes and chapters and analysing and exploring key characters.
+Students undertake a wide range of creative writing tasks as well as GCSE – style mini-essays on character or themes in the text they have been studying.
+There are also lots of opportunities for students to engage in group work, creative display projects and high-level spoken presentations to the rest of the class.

 Students in Years 7 and 8 explore a range of poetry, drama, Shakespeare, gothic and writing style units of work.
 Students develop and master key skills in preparation for their KS4 GCSE journey.